-The Griffon yearbook is a 250-page, award-winning, annual publication covering all aspects of college life through both color and black and white photography, indepth interviews, on-the-spot reporting, and enlightening articles.
-The Griffon provides experience for students in journalism, English, marketing, graphic design, management, advertising sales and design, and photography.
+The Griffon yearbook is a 250-page, award-winning, annual publication covering all aspects of college life through both color and black and white photography, in-depth interviews, on-the-spot reporting, and enlightening articles.
+The Griffon provides experience for students in journalism, marketing, graphic design, management, advertising sales and design, photography, and desktop publishing.

 Two hours credit in magazine/yearbook design and production are available for staff members and editors (JOU 212 and JOU 312).
-Wages, work study monies, and partial fee waivers are available in some cases.
+Wages, work study funds, and partial fee waivers are available in some cases.